-A 'basic product' is the simplest product in PDS4; it is one or more data objects (and their label), which constitute (typically) a single observation, document, etc. The only PDS4 products that are not basic products are Product_Collection (the collection table and its label, described above) and Product_Bundle (the corresponding product at the bundle level, which will be described below).
+A 'basic product' is the simplest product in PDS4; it is one or more data objects (and their label), which constitute (typically) a single observation, document, etc. The only PDS4 products that are not basic products are Product\Collection (the collection table and its label, described above) and Product\Bundle (the corresponding product at the bundle level, which will be described below).
 Every basic product must be a 'primary member' of one (and only one) collection.
 Basic products may be 'secondary members' of any number of collections.
-In practice, this means that every new product enters PDS as a primary member of one collection; then its identifier may be re-used, showing that it is a secondary member of other collections.
+In practice, this means that every new product enters PDS as a primary member of one collections.
 For example, a collection of images of the Saturn system may be subdivided into Saturn atmosphere, Saturn ring, and Saturn satellite collections without requiring the copying of the image products themselves.
 The images would be 'basic products' and 'primary members' of the original collection and 'secondary members' (as appropriate) of the other collections.
 The atmosphere, ring, and satellite collections could be nothing more than their respective inventory tables (and labels).
 Mixing primary and secondary members in a single collection is not prohibited; but data preparers should discuss possible repercussions with the consulting node before exercising the option.